-A work chair’s movement should mirror the user’s movement.
-Tilt is to a chair what suspension is to a car.
-A work chair can offer a great seat and back design, but without a great tilt, the work chair will not move with and respond to the user’s movements and postures.
+A work chair’s movement should mirror the movements of the sitter.
+Kinematics make this possible; they are to a chair what suspension is to a car.
+A work chair can offer a great seat and backrest design, but without great kinematics, the work chair will not move with and respond to the sitter’s movements and postures.

 What We Know